pscretn/8051-Programming-Using-Keil-uVision/Arithemetic-Operations/README.md

 From the image below we can see the sum of two 8-bit number in Location : 4500 <br><br>
 ![](/images/imgc.png) <br><br>
  ## Addition of two 16-bit number
- here we are going to write program to add two 16-bit number
+ here we are going to write a program to add two 16-bit number
  ### Program
  ```Assembly
 $mod51